Gobi05-exe/Medical-Image-Caption-Generator/README.md

 ## Features

 - Uses LLaMA 3 Vision model for multimodal image captioning
-- Fine-tuned on the ROCO dataset (radiological images)
+- Fine-tuned on the ROCO dataset (radiological images) using LoRA (Low-Rank Adaptation)
 - Includes interactive notebooks for:
   - Training / prompting with medical images
   - Caption generation and inference